aws-samples/aws-modernization-with-baffle/content/_index.md

 ## Welcome

 Welcome to Baffle's hands-on workshop for enabling enterprise grade security for PostgreSQL.
-In this workshop, you will learn now to use Baffle to secure PostgreSQL with features and technical controls that you would typically need to meet privacy and security requirements in a modernization journey from legacy databases to PostgreSQL
+In this workshop, you will learn how to use Baffle to secure PostgreSQL with features and technical controls that you would typically need to meet privacy and security requirements in a modernization journey from legacy databases to PostgreSQL

 ## Workshop Goals